On the Issues

 Law enforcement have been forced to take on the responsibilities of behavioral health professionals and social workers, even though they do not have their level of training.
 This takes police away from their primary responsibility, responding to crime.
 We cannot have another preventable tragedy in the 46th like Charleena Lyles’ death.
 To support law enforcement and increase public safety, we need to invest in diversion, re-evaluate police responsibilities, and ensure communities feel safe calling for help.
-This includes investing in programs that meet people where they are, in encampments or at first interaction with emergency services, to provide meaningful treatment and long-term housing.
+This includes investing in programs that provide outreach in encampments or at first interaction with emergency services, to provide meaningful treatment and long-term housing.

 Our democratic process is precious and fragile.
 We must take full advantage of our vote and election system while simultaneously protecting it at all costs.
-My family instilled in me the importance of using the voice you have to advocate for yourself and your community, and that is exactly what I’ve spent my career doing.
+My family, immigrants from Iran, instilled in me the importance of using the voice you have to advocate for yourself and your community.
+That is exactly what I’ve spent my career doing.

 Public transportation is an invaluable resource for all our community members, whether you use it to get to Mariners games, access social services, or get to work or school.
 Mass transit is part of the solution to our climate crisis.
-We need it because it’s how many get around regularly, but we also need it because our future on this planet depends on us reducing our carbon footprint.
+When we expand access to transportation, we not only provide a lifeline for many, but we also invested in the future of our planet.

 Educational Opportunity for All